Spruce Street Nursery School provides a joyous early learning experience for children ages 2 through 5 years.

 The Extended Day Progam provides a small, mixed-age setting for guided exploration of a specific activity based on a theme.
 This fall's themes include Cooking, STEAM and Art!
 Led by two teachers, the children have the opportunity to participate in a variety of projects.
 Rest time, snack, and stories are also important elements of Extended Day.

 Special Activity programs are offered throughout the year.
-These programs include Swim & Play, Soccer with Super Soccer Stars, Yoga and Theater!
+These programs include Swim & Play, Soccer with Super Soccer Stars, Yoga, Theater and more!

 Late Day is available M-F from 3:30-5:30.
 Children may sign up on a contract or drop-in basis.
 Late Day is a deliberately slower pace than the school day, with time for play, snack, and stories.